 Science is the human effort to understand the history of the natural world and the working of the natural world with observable physical evidence.
-In this article, we will be discussing more science, its subcategories and most importantly the origin and history of science.
+In this article, we will be discussing more science, its subcategories, and most importantly the origin and history of science.

 What is Science?

-Science is the intellectual and practical activity comprised of the systematic study of the structure and behaviour of every natural and physical object and phenomena through observation and experiment.
+Science is the intellectual and practical activity comprised of the systematic study of the structure and behavior of every natural and physical object and phenomena through observation and experiment.
 In simple terms, Science is knowledge of nature.
 Science can be defined as: